thisisthedave/tasknotes/docs/features/calendar-integration.md

 The **Mini Calendar** is a compact, month-based view that provides an overview of which days have tasks.
 It is designed for navigation and for understanding task distribution.

-The **Advanced Calendar** is a calendar with multiple view modes (month, week, and day), drag-and-drop scheduling, and time-blocking capabilities.
+The **Advanced Calendar** is a calendar with multiple view modes (month, week, day, year, and custom days), drag-and-drop scheduling, and time-blocking capabilities.
 You can create new tasks by clicking on dates or time slots, and you can reschedule tasks by dragging them to a new date or time.
+The custom days view allows you to display 2-10 days at once, providing flexible screen space utilization.

 ## ICS Calendar Subscriptions